matplotlib/matplotblog/content/posts/warming-stripes/index.md

 title: "Creating the Warming Stripes in Matplotlib"
 date: 2019-11-11T09:21:28+01:00
 draft: false
 description: "Ed Hawkins made this impressively simple plot to show how global temperatures have risen since 1880.
-Here is how to recreate it using matplotlib."
+Here is how to recreate it using Matplotlib."
 categories: ["tutorials", "academia"]
 displayInList: true
 author: Maximilian Nöthe